 Right now, hospitality workers are not only burnt out, they’re actively disengaged, under-trained and under-informed.
 These are industry setbacks that translate to poor customer service and will hinder any progress towards recovery.
 Hospitality needs to focus on engaging employees, training employees, and empowering them with access to the tools and information they need to perform at their highest level, a key ingredient to workplace happiness.

-The hospitality industry can offer a range of employee benefits to stay competitive—flexible hours and scheduling, increased pay, vaccination incentives, employee discounts and training, to name a few.
+The hospitality industry can offer a range of employee benefits to stay competitive—flexible hours and scheduling, increased pay, employee discounts and training, to name a few.

 Learn how thousands of companies have improved their retention, recruitment, and engagement by offering Payactiv.